IIIF/api/source/api/cookbook/newspapers/index.md

 }
 ```

-For Editions, a temporal value can be inserted to enforce navigation order. `navDate` is, by definition, not an assertion of when an issue was published, therefore, you can use a 06:00 timestamp for a morning edition and a 17:00 for an evening edition to provide browse order.
+For Editions, a temporal value can be inserted to enforce navigation order. `navDate` is not an assertion of when an issue was published but instead a datetime useful for navigation.
+Therefore, you can use a 06:00 timestamp for a morning edition and a 17:00 for an evening edition to provide browse order.

 ### Linking to Text